plone/training/theming/theme-package.rst

      css:theme="#front-page-slider"
      css:if-not-content=".section-front-page.template-document_view" />

-At the moment the slider is still static, but we will change that later.
+Currently the slider is still static, but we will change that later.

 Title and Description
 +++++++++++++++++++++
-Add the following ater the closing div of the front-page-slider:
+Add the following after the closing div of the front-page-slider:

 .. code-block:: html

    <h1 class="documentFirstHeading">Business Casual</h1>

-Let's delete the tag with the id ``brand-before`` and add the class ``documentDescription`` to the h2-tag with the By Start Boostrap text.
-Here we put our Description field from Plone.
+Let's delete the tag with the id ``brand-before`` and add the class ``documentDescription`` to the ``h2``-tag with the By Start Bootstrap text.
+This will be the Description field from Plone.

-Now let's put the need rules for the Title and Description in our rules.xml:
+Now let's put the necessary rules for the Title and Description in our rules.xml:

 .. code-block:: xml